rafalp/Misago/dev-docs/plugins/hooks/filter-thread-events-queryset-hook.md

 #### Return value

-A `queryset` filtered to show only thread events that the user can see.
+A `QuerySet` filtered to show only thread events that the user can see.

 ## Action